 Registration and certification requirements for taking and passing these examinations are not controlled by Concorde, but by outside agencies, and are subject to change by the agency without notice.
-Therefore, Concorde cannot guarantee that graduates will be eligible to take these exams, at all or at any specific time, regardless of their eligibility status upon enrollment.
+Therefore, Concorde annot guarantee that graduates will be eligible to take these exams, at all or t any specific time, regardless of their eligibility status upon enrollment.
+2019-2020 Grand Prairie Catalog Pub lication Date: February 21, 2020